 Along the river, get flowing between the gaps of urban development, where there are huge modern buildings on a side, facing the untouched heritage areas on the opposite.
 Kampung Morten is one of the latter.

-Note that the queue can be surprisingly long during the peak hours.
-Be sure to check out the changes of operation hours if you visit during Ramadan Month.
+Note that the queue can be surprisingly long during peak hours.
+Be sure to check out the changes in operating hours if you visit during Ramadan Month.

 The price starts at RM6.50 for children, RM13 for adults with MyKad and RM18 for foreign adults.
 There will be an increase of RM5 on weekends for adults.
-Check out here for more information.
+Learn more about Melaka River Cruise here!

 Popping Chicken Rice Balls